 The Archival Storage Functional Entity (labeled ‘Archival Storage’ in the figures in this section) provides the services and functions for the storage, maintenance and retrieval of AIPs.
 Archival Storage functions include receiving AIPs from Ingest and adding them to permanent storage, managing the storage hierarchy, refreshing the media on which Archive holdings are stored, performing routine and special error checking, providing disaster recovery capabilities, and providing AIPs to Access to fulfill orders.

 The Data Management Functional Entity (labeled ‘Data Management’ in the figures in this section) provides the services and functions for populating, maintaining, and accessing both Descriptive Information which identifies and documents Archive holdings and administrative data used to manage the Archive.
-Data Management functions include administering the Archive database functions (maintaining schema and view definitions, and referential integrity), performing database updates (loading new Descriptive Information or Archive administrative data), performing queries on the data management data to generate query responses, and producing reports from these query responses.
+Data Management functions include administering the Archive database functions (maintaining schema and view definitions, and referential integrity), performing database updates (loading new Descriptive Information or Archive administrative data), performing queries on the Data Management Data to generate query responses, and producing reports from these query responses.

 The Administration Functional Entity (labeled ‘Administration’ in the figures in this section) provides the services and functions for the overall operation of the Archive system.
-Administration functions include soliciting and negotiating submission agreements with Producers, auditing submissions to ensure that they meet Archive standards, and maintaining configuration management of system hardware and software.
-It also provides system engineering functions to monitor and improve Archive operations, and to inventory, report on, and migrate/update the contents of the Archive.
-It is also responsible for establishing and maintaining Archive standards and policies, providing customer support, and act on stored requests such as subscriptions.
+Administration functions include soliciting and negotiating Submission Agreements with Producers, auditing submissions to ensure that they meet Archive standards, and maintaining configuration management of system hardware and software.
+It also provides systems engineering functions to monitor and improve Archive operations, and to inventory, report on, and migrate/update the contents of the Archive.
+It is also responsible for establishing and maintaining Archive standards and policies, providing customer support, and acting on stored requests such as subscriptions.

 The Preservation Planning Functional Entity (labeled ‘Preservation Planning’ in the figures in this section) provides the services and functions for monitoring the environment of the OAIS, providing recommendations and preservation plans to ensure that the information stored in the OAIS remains accessible to, and understandable by, the Designated Community over the Long Term.
 Preservation Planning functions include evaluating the contents of the Archive and periodically recommending archival information updates, recommending the migration of current Archive holdings, developing recommendations for Archive standards and policies, providing periodic risk analysis reports, and monitoring changes in the technology environment and in the Designated Community’s service requirements and Knowledge Base.
 Preservation Planning also designs Information Package templates and provides design assistance and review to specialize these templates into SIPs and AIPs for specific submissions.
 Preservation Planning also develops detailed preservation plans, prototype software and test plans to enable implementation of Administration Preservation Objectives.